aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2140 1D opening/2141 Relay response to 1D opening.md

 When responder has ca. 8+ HCP - or ca. 7 HCP or less and no 5+ card suit - they should make a relay response of {1H}.

+(If they have invitational strength if opener has a 10-b12 HCP hand - ca. g13-14 HCP - and a balanced hand without a 4-card or longer major, they should prefer a [{1NT} response](#1NT_response_to_1D_opening) instead.)

 If opener has a 10-b12 HCP hand, they should rebid {1S}.
 Responder then rebids as follows:

 - With ca. 7 HCP or less and no 5+ card suit, they should bid {1NT}.
 Opener must pass.